8 Social Media Design Tips for User Engagement

-Great graphic design is essential in social media.
+Great social media graphic design is a must.
 So much of a brand’s image and engagement on social media depends on its visual elements.
 It only makes sense that brands (and indeed individuals) want their social media profiles to be as visually appealing as possible.
 How to design social media graphics that will entice the viewer?
 There are several key factors.
 Let’s take a look at some of the best social media design tips!

 There are many different kinds of social media graphics.
 From posts, stories, videos and even profile visuals, they all need to work together and create a cohesive image of the brand.